seanox/aspect-js/manual/en/mvc.md

 #### namespace

-The namespace is a sequence of characters or words consisting of letters, numbers, and underscores that describes the path in an object tree.
-The dot is used as a separator, it defines the boundary from one level to the next in the object tree.
-Each element in the namespace must contain at least one character and begin with a letter.
+Comparable to packages in other programming languages, namespaces can be used to map hierarchical structures and to group thematically related components and resources.
+The implementation happens in JavaScript at object level.
+This means that it is not a real element of the programming language, but is represented by chained static objects.
+Each level in this object chain represents a namespace.
+As is typical for object identifiers, namespaces also use letters, numbers, and underscores separated by dots.
+As a special feature, arrays are also supported.
+If an object level in the namespace is a pure number, an array is assumed.

 #### scope